Sign-Up Bonus and Earning Miles

-Use your Discover it Miles Card to your heart’s content at your local Sam’s or Costco to quickly rack up points and fill the gap in your points strategy when you can’t use any other card.
+Use your Discover Miles card to your heart’s content at your local Sam’s or Costco to quickly rack up points and fill the gap in your points strategy when you can’t use any other card.

-One alternate card for wholesale stores is the Costco Anywhere Visa Card by Citi, which earns 2% cash-back at Costco, but also 4% in gas at Costco and 3% in dining and eligible travel.
+One alternate card for wholesale stores is the Costco Anywhere Visa Card by Citi, which earns 2% cash-back at Costco, but also 4% in gas at Costco (up to $7,000, then earn 1%) and 3% in dining and eligible travel.

 International Travelers: Discover How Difficult It Is

-Although no foreign transaction fees are imposed, using your Discover it Miles Card overseas can be tough since many international merchants do not accept Discover.
+Although no foreign transaction fees are imposed, using your card overseas can be tough since many international merchants do not accept Discover.

 As we said, the card essentially boils down to a cash-back card that can only be redeemed for travel, so other cards may be more profitable once you’ve collected the first-year bonus.